Introduction: A Delicious Homemade Chicken Ramen

 Tips for Making the Best Chicken Ramen

-- Marinate chicken for at least 10 minutes for better flavor.
+Marinate the chicken for at least 10 minutes.

 Serving Suggestions